uozanozyildirim/Elevator-System-Design/README.md

 After that, you should be able to use `@vite` directives to enable hot-module reloading on your local Laravel application.

 Want to build for production?
 Simply run `docker-compose run --rm npm run build`.

-## MailHog

-The current version of Laravel (9 as of today) uses MailHog as the default application for testing email sending and general SMTP work during local development.
-Using the provided Docker Hub image, getting an instance set up and ready is simple and straight-forward.
-The service is included in the `docker-compose.yml` file, and spins up alongside the webserver and database services.

-To see the dashboard and view any emails coming through the system, visit [localhost:8025](http://localhost:8025) after running `docker-compose up -d site`.